mindset-dojo/mindset-dojo.github.io/_forms/level-up-transition.md

 - Bring awareness to the [Thresholds](../threshold/) you have crossed in this level: what you carried in, what transformed, and what remains unresolved.
 - Sense into the gaps and edges you are aware of now that you couldn’t see before.

-As part of implementation, revisit the four principles to sense how they are beginning to take shape in this phase of training.
+As part of implementation, revisit the four principles to sense how they are taking shape in your nervous system and behavior during this phase.
 There is no expectation of mastery — simply awareness.

 - **Relax Completely** — Where did softening or releasing tension give you more room to move or choose?
 - **Center with Intention** — When did you return to center instead of reacting?
 What helped?
 - **Meet Fear with Presence** — What fears surfaced in this level?
 How did you relate to them?
-- **Resonate Playfully** — Where did ease, humor, or creative flow return as tension cleared?
+- **Stance is Ki** — When did you author your stance instead of slipping into old conditioning?
+What shifted when your presence—not your pattern—set the tone?

 Revisit these questions each time you cross a level.
-Over time, you’ll sense a clear arc in how these principles show up.
+Over time, your stance, presence, and patterns will reveal a clear arc.

 ### Reflective Harvest